TIBCOSoftware/tci-flogo/samples/app-dev/rest-features/readme.md

 ## Troubleshooting

-1. If you do not see the Endpoint enabled, make sure your apps is in Running status.
+1. If you do not see the Endpoint enabled, make sure your app is in Running status.
 2. The responses are received upon meeting a particular condition, please check the branch conditions.
-3. If  'Invoke.flogo.rest.service' app is not returning expected response, please check if the 'InvokeRestURL' application property is pointing to the right endpoint URL.
+3. If the  'Invoke.flogo.rest.service' app is not returning the expected response, please check if the 'InvokeRestURL' application property is pointing to the right endpoint URL.
-4. For expected payload and parameters, please refer the Resources folder.
+4. For expected payload and parameters, please refer to the Resources folder.

 ## Contributing